-1. Remove the two screws (M1.2x1.5) that secure the power button to palm-rest and keyboard assembly.
+1. Remove the two screws (M1.6x1.7) that secure the power button to palm-rest and keyboard assembly.
 2. Peel the fingerprint reader flexible printed circuits from the connector on the palm-rest and keyboard assembly.
-3. Lift the power button off the slot on the palm-rest and keyboard assembly.

 (i) NOTE: This step applies only to computers shipped with a power button with fingerprint reader installed.